threatstack/threatstack-chef/README.md

 3. (Optional) Set the `node['threatstack']['policy']` to define which policy will apply to this node (defaults to 'Default Policy')

+4. (Optional) Set the `node['threatstack']['hostname']` if you want to register the agent in the UI by a specific name (defaults to hostname)

-4. Add this recipe to your runlist or include in another recipe
+5. Add this recipe to your runlist or include in another recipe